 Step 2: Airing the Gloves Out

-If your gloves don’t have a removable interior, there’s no need to worry.
+If your pair doesn’t have a removable interior, there’s no need to worry.
 A lot of leather motorcycle clothes have a sweat-absorbing, anti-bacterial liner.
 So, there is probably an enhancement in the interior condition of your apparel if you just air it out.

 If this does not work, you can try a different trick, that is, a leather fabric refresher.
 If airing the gloves out doesn’t clean them, this treatment should work wonders.